Chinaka-Fortune/cd0157_Final_Pipeline/README.md

  - **Build and deploy**<br>Finally, you will trigger the **build** based on a Github commit.

- - **Troubleshooting Tips**In the end, you may have to do some troubleshooting.
+ - **Troubleshooting Tips**In the end, you may have to do some troubleshooting.Then make a commit to GitHub.